yazeedbashammakh/Data_Engineering/spark.md

 - It is by default 10% of executor memory with a minimum of 384MB.
 - This can be configured using "spark.executor.memoryOverhead" (absolute size) or "spark.executor.memoryOverheadFactor" (fraction of executor memory).

+## Broadcasting and Accumulators

+### Broadcast variable
+- These are read only shared variables that are cached on each workder node.

+### Accumulators
+- These are variables which are add only across to accumulate the results from each executors.
+- This help to implement counters and sums efficiently.

+## Handle Failures in spark

+### Driver Failures
+- It driver fails then application will be terminated as this is the main entry point of the application.
+- All executors are released as driver fails.

+### Executor Failures
+- Executor can fail due to machine error, OOM error.
+- Failure of executor doesn't terminate the spark application.
+Spark can reschedule the tasks to another executor.
+- If same task gets failed for 4 time (default).
+Spark will terminate the application.

+### Failure due to OOM
+- Driver OOM error:
+  - Large collect operations.
+  - Large Broadcast variable.
+  - Improper Memory configuration.
+- Executor OOM error:
+  - Large task results.
+  - Large RDD and dataframe operations.
+  - Perstant RDDs and dataframes.
+  - Improper executor memory configuration.

+### Code level optimizations
+- Use dataframe or datasets instead of RDDs.
+- Leverage broadcasting.
+- Avoid shuffling if possible: Use reduceByKey or aggregateByKey instead of groupByKey.
+- Avoid collecting large data.
+- Repartitioning and coalescing: Manage partitions as required.
+- Persistence and cache wisely.

+### Resource level optimizations
+- Tune memory parameters: driver memory, executor memory, memory fraction.
+- Control parallelism: default parallelism. shuffle partitions.
+- Dynamic allocation: enable it so number of executors can be adjusted dynamically.
+- Use garbage collection.
+- Use serialization as needed.